HTTPS is a secure way to send data between a web server and a web browser.

 Hypertext transfer protocol secure (HTTPS) is the secure version of HTTP, which is the primary protocol used to send data between a web browser and a website.
 HTTPS is encrypted in order to increase security of data transfer.
 This is particularly important when users transmit sensitive data, such as by logging into a bank account, email service, or health insurance provider.

 Any website, especially those that require login credentials, should use HTTPS.
 In modern web browsers such as Chrome, websites that do not use HTTPS are marked differently than those that are.
-Look for a green padlock in the URL bar to signify the webpage is secure.
+Look for a padlock in the URL bar to signify the webpage is secure.
 Web browsers take HTTPS seriously; Google Chrome and other browsers flag all non-HTTPS websites as not secure.

 HTTPS uses an encryption protocol to encrypt communications.
 The protocol is called Transport Layer Security (TLS), although formerly it was known as Secure Sockets Layer (SSL).
 This protocol secures communications by using what’s known as an asymmetric public key infrastructure.
 This type of security system uses two different keys to encrypt communications between two parties:

 HTTPS prevents websites from having their information broadcast in a way that’s easily viewed by anyone snooping on the network.
 When information is sent over regular HTTP, the information is broken into packets of data that can be easily “sniffed” using free software.
 This makes communication over the an unsecure medium, such as public Wi-Fi, highly vulnerable to interception.
-In fact, all communications that occur over HTTP occur in plain text, making them highly accessible to anyone with the correct tools, and vulnerable to man-in the-middle attacks.
+In fact, all communications that occur over HTTP occur in plain text, making them highly accessible to anyone with the correct tools, and vulnerable to on-path attacks.

 With HTTPS, traffic is encrypted such that even if the packets are sniffed or otherwise intercepted, they will come across as nonsensical characters.
 Let’s look at an example: